arelate/vangogh/README.md

 ### Disk space requirements

-Please note that all data === a lot of data, so make sure you have space available or use specific options to get what you need (any combination of `-data -images -screenshots -videos -downloads`)
+Please note that all data === a lot of data, so make sure you have space available or use specific options to get what you need (any combination of `-data -images -screenshots -videos -thumbnails -downloads`)

-Here are some current estimates of how much space you'll need for each type of data:
+Here are few estimates of how much space you'll need for each type of data:

-- core metadata (Store, Account, Wishlist products and associated detailed data): 1.3Gb
+- core metadata (Store, Account, Wishlist products and associated detailed data; Steam reviews, product pages, app list): 1.3Gb
 - images, including screenshots: 30Gb
 - description items: 6.5Gb
 - videos: 76Gb